Androidacy/WebviewManager-Module/README.md

 The module will always download the latest version of the webview and/or browser, to update it just reflash the module!

 The latest update should now work on all ROMs Android v7.0+.
 ROMs versions 5.x to 6.x are not explicitly supported.
 Overly customized OEM ROMs such as MIUI have limited support.
+Android 13+ should not be considered supported.

 ## What is a WebView?